How did Memphis’ Democratic congressional district survive redistricting?

 Ian Round

-Ian Round is The Daily Memphian’s state government reporter.
-He came to Tennessee from Maryland where he reported on local politics for Baltimore Brew.
-He earned a Master of Journalism degree from the University of Maryland in December 2019.
+Ian Round is The Daily Memphian’s state government reporter based in Nashville.
+He came to Tennessee from Maryland, where he reported on local politics for Baltimore Brew.
+He earned a master’s degree in journalism from the University of Maryland in December 2019.